-In an existing property, an ASHP is generally suitable only if there is not access to mains gas.
-This is because the homeowner will see a greater return on investment when compared to the cost of running their previous oil, LPG or electric heating system.
+In an existing property, an ASHP is generally beneficial only if there is no access to mains gas.
+Homeowners will see a greater return on investment when compared to the cost of running their previous oil, LPG or electric heating system.

-New build properties that have access to mains gas are still suitable for an ASHP, which will perform very efficiently, and this option is often chosen when aiming to create an eco-home that is not reliant on fossil fuels.
+New build properties that have access to mains gas are still suitable for an air source heat pump, which will perform very efficiently.
+This option is often chosen when aiming to create an eco-home that is not reliant on fossil fuels.

-Most ASHP installations will fall into the category of permitted development in line with MCS020, so will not require planning permission.
+Most air source heat pump installations will fall into the category of permitted development in line with MCS020, so will not require planning permission.
 Obviously, it is important to check this before getting started!

-If traditional radiators are the preferred option, it’s worth bearing in mind that they will need to be sized in line with the lower water flow temperatures associated with heat pumps; this means they are generally twice the size than those used with a gas or oil boiler.
+Air source heat pumps work most efficiently when connected to low temperature heat emitters, such as underfloor heating, or a combination of underfloor heating and radiators.
+If traditional radiators are the preferred option, it’s worth bearing in mind that they will need to be sized in line with the lower water flow temperatures associated with heat pumps; this means they are generally twice the size of those used with a gas or oil boiler.

-Step 1 – Finding the right supplier and ASHP design
+Step 1 – Finding the right heat pump supplier and design

 - Advice and guidance on the suitability of an ASHP for the project